Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 HOTSPOT You have an Azure virtual machine named VM1 that runs Linux.

-You plan to deploy the Desired State Con¬guration (DSC) extension to VM1.
+You plan to deploy the Desired State Configuration (DSC) extension to VM1.

 You need to grant the Log Analytics agent the appropriate directory permissions.